tindleaj/tndl.me/content/blog/2020/rust_javascript_cheatsheet.md

 ## Variables (bindings)

 Rust variables are immutable by default.
-This is sort of like having all varaibles be `const` in JavaScript.
+This is sort of like having all variables be `const` in JavaScript.
 JavaScript `const` is shallow, but Rust variables cannot be mutated at all unless you declare that variable `mut`.

 ```javascript
 // JavaScript